SimulatedGREG/electron-vue/README.md

 ##### Wanting to use Vue 1?

 Just point to the `1.0` branch.
-Please note that electron-vue has officially deprecated `vue@^1` and documentation reflects those changes.
+Please note that electron-vue has officially deprecated `vue@^1` , so project structure, features, and documentation reflect those changes.
 Use the [**legacy documentation**](https://github.com/SimulatedGREG/electron-vue/tree/1.0/docs) if you are using Vue 1.

 ```bash
 vue init simulatedgreg/electron-vue#1.0 my-project